JO-OLADEJI/Honeycomb/README.md

 ```
 npx hardhat run scripts/deploy.js --network rinkeby
 ```
-Note that the contract is deployed using an epoch of 10 minutes.
-To change this, modify the T variable in `scripts/deploy.js` file before deploying
+**Note** that the contract is deployed using an epoch of 15 minutes.
+To change this, modify the `T` variable in `scripts/deploy.js` file before deploying

-- Copy the address of the BEE token and paste it in `app/src/utils/erc20.json` file, as the value of the `address` key
+- Copy the address of the BEE token from the console and paste it in `app/src/utils/erc20.json` file, as the value of the `address` key

-- Copy the address of the HONEYCOMB and paste it in `app/src/utils/honeycomb.json` file, as the value of the `address` key
+- Copy the address of the HONEYCOMB also from the console and paste it in `app/src/utils/honeycomb.json` file, as the value of the `address` key

 - Run the dApp using
 ```